-- 1. when this policy is amended or endorsed; - 2. when a class of eligible persons is added to or deleted from this policy for any reason including corporate restructuring, acquisition, spin-off or similar situations; - 3. when a Policyholder's subsidiary, affiliate, division, branch or other similar entity is added to or deleted from this policy for any reason including corporate restructuring, acquisition, spin-off or similar situations; - 4. when there is a significant change in the geographic distribution of insured Employees; - 5. when applicable law requires a change in: - a. the insurance provided by this policy; and/or - b. the class of persons eligible for insurance under this policy; or - 6. when a Premium Due Date coincides with or next follows: - a. a change greater than 10% in the number of Covered Persons since the later of the policy Effective Date and the last date Premium rates were changed; or - b. a change greater than 10% in the amount of insurance provided by this policy since the later of the policy Effective Date and the last date Premium rates were changed.
+- 5. when applicable law or regulatory requirements or the administration of such law or regulatory requirements: - a. requires a change in: - i. the insurance provided by this policy; and/or - ii. a class or classes of persons eligible for insurance under this policy; - b. results in a change in the amount of benefits paid under this policy; or - c. requires additional tax(es) to be paid. - 6. when a Premium Due Date coincides with or next follows: - a. a change greater than 10% in the number of Covered Persons since the later of the policy Effective Date and the last date Premium rates were changed; or - b. a change greater than 10% in the amount of insurance provided by this policy since the later of the policy Effective Date and the last date Premium rates were changed. - 7. on any other date agreed to by MetLife and the Policyholder.